 Delhi Red Fort blast kills 13: What happened as police invoke ‘terror’ law?

-Indian police are investigating a deadly car explosion in the capital, New Delhi, under a stringent anti-terrorism law.
+Indian police are investigating a deadly car explosion in the capital, New Delhi, under a stringent ‘antiterrorism’ law.

-At least 13 people were killed and more than 20 others wounded after a car exploded in New Delhi, India’s capital, on Monday night.
+At least 13 people have been killed and more than 20 wounded when a car exploded in New Delhi, India’s capital.

-Security forces have been placed on high alert across major states and cities as authorities have launched an investigation into the cause of the blast.
+Security forces have been placed on high alert across major states and cities as authorities have launched an investigation into the cause of the blast on Monday night.

 Recommended Storieslist of 1 itemend of list